wavefrontHQ/docs/pages/doc/spans_queries.md

 </tr>
 <tr>
 <td>filterName</td>
 <td markdown="span"> A [span filter](#filters) that each qualifying span must match.
 Span filters let you limit which spans to return traces for.
-You can optionally specify multiple span filters separated by the boolean operators (and, or, not).</td></tr>
+You can optionally specify multiple span filters separated by the Boolean operators (and, or, not).</td></tr>
 <tr>
 <td>filterValue</td>
 <td markdown="span">Value accepted by a specified `filterName`.</td></tr>